mclement18/gitlab-bundler-audit-parser/README.md

 ```

 ## Usage
 The gem comes with an executbable `gitlab-bundler-audit-parser`.
 To use it, simply pass the JSON output of `bundler-audit` to the stdin of the command.
+If any vulnerabilities are present, the executable will exit with a code `1`.
 ```bash
 cat bundler-audit.output.json | gitlab-bundler-audit-parser
 ```